GregoryOrd/CPSC453_ComputerGraphics/Assmt1/453-skeleton/README.txt

 MSVC version 14.25.28610

-To build this program in Visual Studio with Desktop C++ Development tools installed, you should just need to use the "Open Folder" option in Visual Studio to open the folder with the CMakeLists.txt file.
+To build this program in Visual Studio with Desktop C++ Development tools installed, you should just need to use the "Open Local Folder" option in Visual Studio to open the "GregoryOrd_CPSC453_A1" folder.
 Visual Studio should automatically start the CMake generation since the Desktop C++ Development tools are installed.
 Once the CMake generation is completed, select "453-skeleton.exe" as the "Startup Item", then click on the green arrow beside the "Startup Item" dropdown to compile and run the program.